manassaloi/manassaloi.github.io/_posts/2025-08-11-tollbooth-businesses.markdown

 How do you identify a modern toll booth business opportunity?
 - Find an access point everyone needs, like an API, protocol, or physical node.
 This ensures steady traffic.
 A single integration point drives volume, whether it’s routing AI model queries or authenticating logins.
 - Prioritise setups with high switching costs.
 Deep integrations, regulatory hurdles, or network effects lock users in.
 Once they’re hooked, they won’t leave without a fight.
 - Chase markets with explosive growth, like AI tokens, EV charging, or satellite data.
 Big downstream activity means your toll booth collects more over time.
-It’s like fishing where the fish are biting.
 - Focus on asset-light models that won't incur heavy opex.
 Software or infrastructure that scales without heavy costs turns volume into profit.

 In software, toll booth economics show up in several forms: